grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Fuckin' sweet.
 There's a starter button for the diesel just above the letters, can you press and hold that until the diesel fires?"

+[//]: # (In next graf: the Gnat has glow plugs to start it, not compressed air --- it was a tractor engine)

-Hemi pressed the large greasy rubber-coated button down with his thick thumb, and compressed air hissed into the diesel engine in front of him and the engine made a few reluctant whines as it turned.
+Hemi pressed the large greasy rubber-coated button down with his thick thumb, and the diesel engine in front of him engine made a few reluctant whines as it turned and the glow plugs warmed up.

 But before the engine fired, Shakes interrupted him.
 "Wait!
 Hemi, wait!"
 Shakes yelled back from the pilot's seat.